Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 Everyone laughed – except for Brandon.
 He knew the kid was already gone.

-“There’s a trainer watching our hall,” Brandon sighed, “he’ll be fine.”
+“There’s a trainer watching the hall,” Brandon sighed.
+“He’ll be fine.”

 “Unless he tries to go out the window,” Tristan joked, “good thing it’s three stories to asphalt.”